VikenHadavani/summerintership2024_D23IT168/README.md

 ➠ Learned about AWS Glue Data Catalog integration
   - Explored how AWS Glue Data Catalog serves as a central metadata repository and how it integrates with Athena to make S3 data easily searchable and queryable.

+### Day 5: Exploring Data Integration and Orchestration

+➠ Investigated AWS Glue's ETL capabilities
+  - Researched AWS Glue's ETL features, understanding how it automates the extraction, transformation, and loading of data for analytics.

+➠ Familiarized with AWS Step Functions' orchestration
+  - Learned about AWS Step Functions and its ability to coordinate multiple AWS services into serverless workflows, grasping the basics of service orchestration.

+➠ Reviewed error handling in Step Functions workflows*:
+  - Reviewed best practices for implementing error handling in Step Functions workflows, appreciating the importance of resilience in service orchestration.